influxdata/docs-v2/content/influxdb/cloud-serverless/reference/client-libraries/flight/java-flightsql.md

 ## Get started using the Java Flight SQL client to query InfluxDB

-Write a Java class for a Flight SQL client that connects to {{% cloud-name %}}, executes an SQL query, and retrieves data stored in an {{% cloud-name %}} bucket.
+Write a Java class for a Flight SQL client that connects to {{% product-name %}}, executes an SQL query, and retrieves data stored in an {{% product-name %}} bucket.

 The example uses the [Apache Arrow Java implementation (`org.apache.arrow`)](https://arrow.apache.org/docs/java/index.html) for interacting with Flight database servers like InfluxDB v3.